arijitdasgupta/BlueTransistor/README.md

 TODO:
  - Write a better color selector
- - Write better status feedback
- - Write a better kill script for the process
+ - Write a better kill script for the processes
  - Write bot code with web-hooks
+ - Write auto-scan for bulbs
+ - Write